Find a Lender-Approved Local Conveyancer in Common Edge

 Residential Landlord and Tenant Conveyancing solicitors in Common Edge

-The firms listed below are a small selection of solicitors in Common Edge practicing in landlord and tenant law and on the regulations governing different types of tenancies.
-This could include advice on Rent Act Protected, Assured and Assured Shorthold tenancies
+The list below is a small selection of solicitors in Common Edge with expertise in landlord and tenant law and on the regulations governing different types of tenancies.
+This should include advice on Terms and conditions of tenancy agreements

 • Barker Booth & Eastwood Limited, 346 Lytham Road, Blackpool, Lancashire, FY4 1DW